choden12/WEB_101_02240355/Practical_4/README.md

 This project connects a modern TikTok-like UI with a full-featured backend using scalable architecture and clean code separation.
 It’s a great demonstration of building and integrating a video platform from scratch with user engagement features.

 ## Acknowledgments
+- I would like to express my sincere gratitude to my instructor for the structured guidance throughout this practical.
+Special thanks to our miss for providing valuable reference code.
+I also appreciate the support and collaboration of my classmates during the implementation and testing phases.